DataIntellectTech/SEMO-downloader/README.md

 ## SEMOpx Reports & Corresponding kdb+ Tables

-The SEMO-downloader loads in five different SEMOpx reports, using the SEMOpx API and then formats them into six seperate tables, the summary table below shows the reports loaded in and their corresponding tables:
+The SEMO-downloader loads in five different SEMOpx reports, using the SEMOpx API.
+These reports are then formatted into six seperate tables, the summary table below shows the reports loaded and their corresponding tables:

 | Report ID       | Report Name           | Corresponding Table(s)  | kdb+ Table Name |
 | ------------- |-------------| -------|-------|